cilium/cilium/Documentation/policy/language.rst

 managed by Cilium and thus do not have labels associated with them.
 These are typically external services, VMs or metal machines running in particular subnets.
 CIDR policy can also be used to limit access to external services, for example to limit external access to a particular IP range.
 CIDR policies can be applied at ingress or egress.

-If you already allow communication with endpoints using ``fromEndpoints`` or ``toEndpoints``, then you do not need to also add their IPs using CIDR-based policy.
+CIDR rules apply if Cilium cannot map the source or destination to an identity derived from endpoint labels, ie the `reserved_labels`.
+For example, CIDR rules will apply to traffic where one side of the connection is:

+* A network endpoint outside the cluster
+* The host network namespace where the pod is running.
+* Within the cluster prefix but the IP's networking is not provided by Cilium.

 Ingress
 ~~~~~~~